 Listen to the Tap into IT Podcast: Partnership Benefits

-Lesley Scarles, Digital Support Worker at Tap into IT, discusses the successful Tap into IT and Viewpoint Housing Association partnership with various stakeholders including 3 Viewpoint tenants.
+Lesley Scarles, Digital Support Worker at Tap into IT, discusses our successful partnership with Viewpoint Housing Association, with various stakeholders including 3 Viewpoint tenants.

 Published February 2022

 Mike Ellis – Tap into IT Executive Director